Headline Fonts: Most Popular Typefaces, Best for Webfonts

 While headlines may be just one line of text, it has to be properly formatted for the eyes to catch the news.
 Eye-catching could mean anything, but it has to serve a purpose.

 Choose headline font that are designed for their purpose.
-For headlines, the most common types include Caslon, Bureau Grotesque, Mercury Display, Antenna and Kis.
+For headlines, the most common types include Caslon, Mercury Display and Kis.
 Headlines must be properly spaced and must be legible.
 Some level of contrast will also help in creating emphasis.
 Some fonts are thick enough to be used as is but depending on your choice of font, you could also use the bold format to create more emphasis.

 A certain conviction should be present with the font choice